 Two elements are helping us to respond in such an agile manner.
 First, we have modified our technology approach toward a “one person, one machine” strategy.
-This means we have more than 500,000 people, all using workstations and mobiles that can communicate securely and reliably in every corner of the world.
+This means we have 710,000 people, all using workstations and mobiles that can communicate securely and reliably in every corner of the world.

-Second, Accenture IT infrastructure is now 95% in the public cloud.
+Second, Accenture IT infrastructure runs in the hybrid cloud.
 That not only means we’re saving cost by spending half as much as our legacy delivery models, but also gives us new IT potential through flexible and resilient capabilities.

 Above all, we are successful in executing business resilience because we work together, better than ever.
 We bring together specialists in various disciplines across the organization to deliver an integrated, cross-functional strategy and enjoy the shared success of a more robust, resilient business.

 We use the same framework that we use for ourselves to support resilience for our clients.
 We are able to apply lessons learned around agile workforces and flexible plans to support clients’ business continuity.

 Accenture’s agility-first approach includes three core options that help businesses be more resilient: